 The Federal Emergency Management Agency (FEMA) operates a number of programs and initiatives following a disaster.
 As part of The National Disaster Recovery Framework, FEMA offers coordination and recovery planning support to communities, state and tribes that sustain catastrophic disaster impacts.
 Successful recovery recognizes that everybody has a role to play.
 This approach, referred to as "whole community," engages local, state, tribal and federal governments, private businesses, voluntary organizations and citizens in the recovery process.

 The tools address typical recovery needs: decision-making, project development, communication and resource identification.
 The tools can be utilized pre-disaster to build partnerships across the whole community and identify resources before a major crisis occurs.

-Learn more about the Region VII LTCR Toolbox and the valuable informational tools they provide.
+Learn more about the Region VII LTCR Toolbox and its valuable informational tools.